dwebprotocol/basestore-networker/README.md

 This will close all replication streams and then destroy the swarm instance.
 It will wait for all topics to be unannounced, so it might take some time.

 ### Swarm Extensions
-`@corestore/networker` introduces stream-level extensions that operate on each connection.
-They adhere to Hypercore's [extension API](https://github.com/hypercore-protocol/hypercore#ext--feedregisterextensionname-handlers).
+`@basestore/networker` introduces stream-level extensions that operate on each connection.
+They adhere to ddatabase's [extension API](https://github.com/@ddatabase/protocol/ddatabase#ext--feedregisterextensionname-handlers).

 #### `const ext = await networker.registerExtension(name, { encoding, onmessage, onerror })`
 Registers an extension with name `name`.